somexlab/fastddm/docs/source/build.rst

 Configure
 ---------

-**FastDDM**'s cmake configuration accepts a number of options.
+**FastDDM**'s cmake configuration accepts a number of options that you can use to customize your installation.
+For example, you can enable the C++ and/or CUDA core, or select single precision calculation.
-These must be set before installation.
+These options must be set before installation.

 - ``ENABLE_CPP`` - When enabled, build the core C++ library (default: ``OFF``).
 - ``ENABLE_CUDA`` - When enabled, build the core CUDA library (default: ``OFF``).